alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 # Network dismantling

-The video below demonstrate the Juanes network dismantling using the simplest removing approach (based on degree).
+The following video demonstrates a dismantling simulation of the Juanes network.
+For a better visualization I have applied the simplest approach based on degree.
+However, any other approach could have been used.
+The purpose of this video is to show how the network is changing when the high degree nodes are removed.

 <br>